Perspectives // Ageing in Place

 Because successful ageing at home is not simply about delivering support.

-It is about preserving confidence, connection and a sense of control.
+It is about preserving confidence, connection, continuity and a sense of control.

-And continuity may be one of the things that makes those outcomes possible.
+And continuity may be the key contributing factor that makes those outcomes possible.

 About the author